 HIPAA (Health Insurance Portability and Accountability Act of 1996) is a US legislation that was implemented to protect the confidentiality and integrity of electronic personal health information (ePHI).
 Compliance means that both virtual and physical networks and servers must be maintained according to HIPAA policies and verified in the event of an audit.

 A large and growing number of healthcare providers and IT professionals are using XMedius’ utility-based cloud services to process, store, and transmit ePHI.
 XMedius enables partners and end-customers subject to HIPAA to leverage the secure XMedius environment to process, maintain, and store protected health information according to HIPAA policies.
+For more information on HIPAA for individuals and professionals, visit the HHS website.

 Family Educational Rights and Privacy Act (FERPA)